EricLi3/a3-ericli/README.md

 Link: https://a3-ericli.onrender.com/

-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

-- the goal of the application
-- challenges you faced in realizing the application
+The goal of this application is to create a web application that allows users to create an account through github, create new tasks (title, description, and due date) and interact with their tasks (edit, toggle, delete).
+This application is made as easy to use as possible, using inviting colors and stylings that are pleasing to the user.

 - A lot of problems with connecting to Mongodb.
 Had to google a lot on server and best ways to seperate the logic.

 - Problem with using id in MongoDb instead of idx which was a big change I had to figure out.

 - I chose OAuth Authenetication via GitHub.
 My friend did something with this in the past and I wanted to give it a try.
 Had a problem with having a seperate login page, redirection didn't work upon login.
 I chose to resolve this by mantaining a single home page, hiding the main container div if the user isn't logged in and hiding the login button if the user is logged in.

-- a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function, please add a little more detail about what it does.
+Another thing I struggled with was having the user being flagged as undefined even after signing in.
+The fix is described in Tech Achievement 2 below.

+- I used bootstrap for my css framework.
+I customized it through creating a custom color palette, implementing a custom container layout with flexbox, adding custom form styling for enhanced accessibility, and custom button design with hover effects.
+I also added css for a responsize design, custom breakpoints at 600px and 400 px to allow the application to adapt to whatever device the user is on.

+- Express middleware packages used:
+1. express.static() to serve static files from the specified public directory
+2. express.json() to parse incoming JSON payloads in request payloads

+- Third party middleware
+3. express-session to manage user permissions and session data storage
+4. passport initialize for initializing passport.js auth middleware
+5. passport session for persistent login (once logged in, don't need to do again unless the user requests a log out)
+6. passport-github2 for GitHub OAuth 2.0 strategy

+- Custom Middleware functions:
+7. requireLogin(req, res, next) to check if a user is logged in before allowing it to access protected routes.
+8. Debg middleware for urls,  methods, session data and auth status for debugging.

 ## Technical Achievements
 - **Tech Achievement 1**:  Other hosting service (Failed)